zchee/golang-wiki/PortingPolicy.md

   * At least two developers must be named (and agree) to maintain the port, by making required updates in a timely manner as architecture or operating system requirements change.
       * Port maintainers are listed in the subteams of [@golang/port-maintainers](https://github.com/orgs/golang/teams/port-maintainers).
 To be added or removed as a maintainer for an existing port, please [file an issue](https://go.dev/issue/new).
+      * Changes that are specific to a particular port should normally be reviewed first by one of the port maintainers (though not the one who wrote the change, of course).
+We currently require two reviews for each change, so changes will still typically be reviewed by someone who is not a port maintainer, but ideally that can be a more casual review by someone less familiar with the port details.

   * A developer must be named (and agree) to maintain the builder, the machine trying each git revision and providing data for https://build.golang.org.
       * Builder maintainers are listed in [`x/build/dashboard/builders.go`](https://cs.opensource.google/go/x/build/+/master:dashboard/builders.go).
 To update the owners for a builder, please [send a change](https://go.dev/doc/contribute) to that file.